nickgibson1000/Snake-Game/README.md

 ## **Installation & Setup**
 **NOTICE: This project was developed and tested on WSL (Windows Subsystem for Linux).
 The following instructions are tailored for this environment but should work on most Linux distributions.**

-**Windows: If using windows, I highly recommend setting up WSL (Windows Subsystem for Linux) to run this project.
+**I highly recommend setting up WSL (Windows Subsystem for Linux) to run this project.
 WSL is a lightweight Linux enviroment within windows, utilizing the Ubuntu distribution, making it easier to install and use tools like ncurses.
 Below is a link to the WSL page for download.**

 [DOWNLOAD WSL](https://learn.microsoft.com/en-us/windows/wsl/install)